 His funding does and has come from NICHHD, NIAID, NIAAA, NCI, NIEHS, FDA, NCS, US Israel Binational Fdn, Goode Fdn and industry partners.
 He was the recipient of the Bock Prize for Developmental Biology and Child Health in 2011 and received the Distinguished Service Award from the Teratology Society in 2013.

-• Faculty, Teratology Society Education Course, Teratology Society, Baltimore, 2012
+• Education Lecturer, Teratology Society Education Course, Montreal, Canada 2015.

 Perinatal Toxicology and Placentology are the foci of this laboratory.
 How viruses, metals (cadmium, arsenic, lead and mercury), anti-HIV therapy, and vitamins (A, B12, C and E), nanoparticles, and hyperthermia affect normal development of the embryo/ fetus are being investigated.
 In particular, the role of the placenta as the anchor, controller, and conduit during pregnancy as well as a site for toxic action is examined.